dpoloniajr/dpoloniajr.github.io/_pages/codereview.md

 ### Category 2: Algorithm and Data Structures
 ### Artifact Name(s): Bid ID Search Structure Hash Table Enhancement

-In the second category, I focused on enhancing the data structure of the Bid ID Search Hash Table.
-By transitioning to a Distributed Hash Table (DHT) and integrating a graphical interface, the project aims to improve scalability and interactivity.
-The introduction of SFML and the development of a new main C++ file to support the graphical interface will bring a new level of intuitive operation and efficient data visualization, ensuring the application meets modern algorithmic principles and computer science standards.
+In the second category, my efforts were concentrated on advancing the data structure of the Bid ID Search Hash Table.
+By evolving to a Balanced Binary Search Tree (BST), by maintaining their elements in a sorted order based on their keys, offers more predictability in performance, and works best with operations such as range searches, ordered data retrieval, and sorted data enumeration.
+This transition not only enhances data management through ordered structure and improved range queries but also aligns the application with contemporary algorithmic practices and computer science standards.

 ### Category 3: Databases
 ### Artifact Name(s): Animal Shelter Database Enhancement